 A group of 82 students participated in the Cutler Center’s Stock Picking Competition this spring.
 The group went head to head in the virtual challenge, investing fictitious money based on the real-time market.
 The competition proved timely: After the Dow Jones and S&P 500 reached soaring highs in February, the coronavirus outbreak upended the market, sending many stocks plummeting.

-The Cutler Center hosts various events on the Wellesley and Boston campuses that bring together leading figures in finance to share their experiences and expertise.
+The Cutler Center hosts various events on the Wellesley campus and at Babson’s Boston location that bring together leading figures in finance to share their experiences and expertise.
 Over the past 20 years, more than 100 distinguished guest speakers have taken part, including:

 - Michael Angelakis ’86, chairman and CEO, Atairos Group